logsem/cerise-stack-monotone/README.md

 ```

 We recommend that you have **32Gb of RAM+swap**.
 Please be aware that the
-development takes around 1h to compile.
+development takes around XXh to compile.
 In particular, the files
+`theories/examples/awkward_example_u.v` and `theories/examples/stack_object.v`
-`theories/examples/awkward_example{,_u}.v` can each take up to 25 minutes to
+can each take up to 25 minutes to compile.
-compile.

 It is possible to run `make fundamental` to only build files up to the
-Fundamental Theorem.
+Fundamental Theorem (and `make fundamental-binary` to build up until the binary FTLR).
 This usually takes up 20 minutes.

 # Documentation